 Put these 7 types of foods on your menu for delicious diabetes prevention.

-My new book is out!
-Prediabetes: A Complete Guide is here – finally released today!
-It’s packed with hundreds of tips for better eating, healthier living and all you need to know to manage or even reverse prediabetes and prevent type 2 diabetes.
+Prediabetes: A Complete Guide is packed with hundreds of tips for better eating, healthier living and all you need to know to manage or even reverse prediabetes and prevent type 2 diabetes.
 It’s Your Lifestyle Reset to Stop Prediabetes and Other Chronic Illnesses, and it covers sleep, cooking techniques, grocery shopping strategies, meal planning, aerobic exercise, strength training, goal setting, motivation, creating a helpful mindset, and oh my gosh so much more.
-I guess it’s pretty clear just how excited I am.
+I’m super proud of this book!

 7 Prediabetes Foods to Enjoy Regularly